 Ultimately we see any waste in a product as an indicator of a poorly designed system and our actively working on reducing ours to virtually nothing over time.

-At Habitech, we embrace a mentality of continuing improvement, focussing on improving the building and environmental performance of our components over time.
+At Habitech we embrace a mentality of continuous improvement to improve the building and environmental performance of our components over time.

 We invite you to join us on this journey and welcome comment and contributions from all quarters.

 The holistic, long-term thinking we have applied in developing our long term goals calls for us to also consider the Social Sustainability of both our products and the homes they create.

 In the design and manufacture of our houses, Habitech seeks to help our local communities through: